 These relations are implementing several fundamental Agile rules.
 For some of the rules we need to implement triggers and attribute constraints.
 This can be done in the phisical model.
 We do not show you the phisical model in this article.

-ER diagram is used to show attributes, data types, primary keys and references.
+ER diagram is used to show attributes, primary keys and foreign keys.
 This is also called physical model.
-This diagram is used by developers to create the database structure script using SQL.
+This diagram is used by developers to create the database structure.
+Also can be used by developers who use the database to create SQL queries for applications.

 This has demonstrate how to make a data model to resolve a real problem.
 We have shown the Logical Model, and the Phisical Model.
 Using these models you can understend the design of a database.
 Having a model will help you build better SQL to analyze your data.